dulle90griet/lp-graun-sifter/README.md

 # lp_graun_sifter

-_Graun Sifter_ is a Python library enabling AWS applications to search for Guardian articles, posting matches to a message broker.
+_Graun Sifter_ is a Python library enabling AWS applications to search for _Guardian_ articles, posting matches to a message broker.
 It has been tested on Python versions 3.9–13 and on both x86_64 and amd64 Lambda architectures.
+Its name is a reference to _Grauniad_, the nickname given to the paper by the writers of _Private Eye_ magazine on account of its legendarily poor standards of copyediting.

 Currently, _Graun Sifter_ supports the Amazon SQS message queue.